AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/bulk-data-insertion/faq.md

 ### How do I remove data that was inadvertently uploaded?

-Data uploaded through the Bulk data insertion API is permanent.
-In some cases, you can use the [Data Repair API](../data-repair/index.md), but Adobe strongly recommends that you validate uploads before ingesting them into Adobe Analytics.
+**Data uploaded through the Bulk data insertion API is permanent.** In some cases, you can use the [Data Repair API](../data-repair/index.md), but Adobe strongly recommends that you validate uploads before ingesting them into Adobe Analytics.
 Adobe Engineering Services can also assist customers in removing undesired data through a paid service engagement.
 Contact your Adobe Account Manager for more information.

-### How long does it take for data to appear?

-For data with timestamps less than 24 hours old, ingested data typically follows a standard [latency](https://experienceleague.adobe.com/docs/analytics/technotes/latency.html) of 20-50 minutes.
-Some data, such as page views, is available within minutes.

-Data with timestamps older than 24 hours can take 2 hours or longer depending on the age of the data.
-See [Features that depend on latency](https://experienceleague.adobe.com/docs/analytics/technotes/latency.html#features-that-depend-on-latency) for more information.